blockprotocol/blockprotocol/libs/@blockprotocol/service/README.md

 ### React example

-For React, we provide a `useServiceBlockService` hook, which accepts a `ref` to an element, and optionally any `callbacks` you wish to provide on initialization.
+For React, we provide a `useServiceBlockModule` hook, which accepts a `ref` to an element, and optionally any `callbacks` you wish to provide on initialization.

 See `npx create-block-app@latest my-block --template react` for an example.